powa-team/powa/docs/index.rst

   Thanks to `Adrien Nayrat <https://blog.anayrat.info>`_ for providing it.

-The **PostgreSQL Workload Analyzer** is performance tool for **PostgreSQL 9.4 and superior** allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various sources.
-It is implemented as a `background worker`_
+PoWA (PostgreSQL Workload Analyzer) is a performance tool for **PostgreSQL 9.4 and newer** allowing to collect, aggregate and purge statistics on multiple PostgreSQL instances from various :ref:`stat_extensions`.

+Depending on your needs, you can either use the provided `background worker`_ (requires a PostgreSQL restart, and more suited for single-instance setups), or the provided :ref:`powa_collector` daemon (does not require a PostgreSQL restart, can gather performance metrics from multiple instances, including standby).

 This includes support for various **stat extensions**: